 - Postvoid residual urine volume to identify urinary retention

-- overflow has a high PVR
+- Overflow has a high PVR

-- stress and urge have a normal low PVR
+- Stress and urge have a normal/low PVR

 - Urodynamic studies can identify bladder contractions

-- stress - normal bladder contractions
+- Stress - normal bladder contractions

-- urge - decreased bladder contractions
+- Urge - increased bladder contractions during the filling phase

 - Ultrasonography and cystoscopy can be used to determine anatomic abnormalities